Advanced: Night Fae

 Members of the Night Fae also receive the ability Soulshape, which, when activated, teleports you 15 yards forward and gives you 50% move speed for 12 seconds.
 During these 12 seconds, you can press Soulshape again to teleport forward an additional time, on a 4 second cooldown.
 Overall, this isn’t too desirable as a Brewmaster as we already have Roll and Transcendence.
 The one niche this could fill is to teleport over a mechanic that you can’t proactively set up Transcendence for.
 Soulshape is on a 1.5 minute cooldown.

 Niya is the best soulbind available to Fae Brewmasters by a substantial margin.
-Grove Invigoration gives a strong start to the tree, and Niya’s Tools: Burrs finishes it with yet greater strength.
-In content with frequent available interrupts, Niya’s Tools: Poison is another strong option that allows you to pick up a second potency slot (for Way of the Fae).
+Grove Invigoration gives a strong start to the tree, and Niya’s Tools: Burrs imbues it with yet greater strength.
+In content with frequent available interrupts, Niya’s Tools: Poison is another strong option that allows you to pick up a second potency slot (for Way of the Fae or Scalding Brew).

 Dreamweaver has a uniquely inglorious distinction: it is frequently actively harmful to take any trait in the soulbind tree.
 This is due to Podtender, the first trait in the tree.
 Although at first glance a free cheat death effect may sound great, this one is anything but free: triggering this trait drops threat and crowd-controls you for 10 seconds, allowing the enemies you were in combat with to rampage over the rest of your party while you are powerless to stop them.
 Even in raids, a tank being down for 10 seconds is often enough to cause a wipe due to positioning failures or tank debuff resets that might’ve been avoidable with a quick battle rez.
 Do not use this soulbind.